apache/flink/docs/dev/table/tableApi.md

         <span class="label label-primary">Streaming</span>
       </td>
       <td>
-        <p><a href="streaming/temporal_tables.html">Temporal Tables</a> are tables that track their changes over time.
+        <p><a href="streaming/temporal_tables.html">Temporal tables</a> are tables that track their changes over time.</p>
-        A <a href="streaming/temporal_tables.html#temporal-table-functions">Temporal Table Function</a> provides access to the state of a temporal table at a specific point in time.
+        <p>A <a href="streaming/temporal_tables.html#temporal-table-functions">temporal table function</a> provides access to the state of a temporal table at a specific point in time.
-        The syntax to join a table with a Temporal Table Function is the same as in Join with Table Functions.</p>
+        The syntax to join a table with a temporal table function is the same as in <i>Table Function Inner Join</i>.</p>

         <p>Currently only inner joins with temporal tables are supported.</p>
 {% highlight scala %}
 val ratesHistory = tableEnv.scan("RatesHistory")

-// register temporal table function val rates = ratesHistory.createTemporalTableFunction('r_proctime, 'r_currency)
+// register temporal table function with a time attribute and primary key val rates = ratesHistory.createTemporalTableFunction('r_proctime, 'r_currency)

-// join
-val orders = tableEnv.scan("Orders")
-val result = orders
+// join with "Orders" based on the time attribute and key val orders = tableEnv.scan("Orders") val result = orders
     .join(rates('o_rowtime), 'r_currency === 'o_currency)
 {% endhighlight %}
-        <p>For more information please check the more detailed <a href="streaming/temporal_tables.html">Temporal Tables concept description.</a></p>
+        <p>For more information please check the more detailed <a href="streaming/temporal_tables.html">temporal tables concept description</a>.</p>
       </td>
     </tr>